JanuszHain/Android_Playground/README.md

 Android "example" playground or maybe event battlefield for testing and training with new libraries, programming patterns etc.

-Application is currently about retrieving persons and relations from database, showing known people and creating groups of people that know eachother.
+Application is currently about retrieving persons and relations from database, showing known people and creating groups of people that know each other.

 Screens (tablet version, phone version is the same, just without split screens, so only one fragment per screen): https://github.com/JanuszHain/Android_Playground/tree/master/screenshots